Despite half century campaign, salt continues to threaten Madison lakes, drinking water

 Gabler said contractors are beginning to realize they can save money by using less salt while still keeping people safe, and some have cut their salt use by as much as 80%.

-“The impact is shocking,” said Jeremy Johnson, snow operations manager for the Bruce Company, who took the training several years ago.
+“The impact is shocking,” said Jeremy Johnson, snow operations manager for the Bruce Co., who took the training several years ago.

 The company now has 15 certified applicators trained in alternative techniques — like brining and using brushes — that Johnson said can achieve the same, if not better, results with less salt.